Support varieties for finite tensor categories: the tensor product property: Abstract

 \section{Abstract}

 We show that in a finite tensor category, the tensor product property holds for support varieties if and only if it holds between indecomposable periodic objects.
-We apply this to certain Hopf algebras in the form of skew group algebras.
-In particular, we show that the tensor product property holds for all objects in a symmetric finite tensor category over an algebraically closed field of characteristic zero.
+We apply this result to deduce the tensor product property for a large class of categories, those of modules for skew group algebras formed by exterior algebras with certain finite group actions.
+These include the symmetric finite tensor categories over algebraically closed fields of characteristic zero, thus giving a new proof of the tensor product property for these categories.